zabuto/calendar/README.md

 * today 	    (boolean) 	        Display today with a special badge.
 * show_days 	(boolean) 	        Show the days-of-week header.
 * weekstartson 	(integer) 	        Start the week on Sunday (0) or Monday (1).
+* nav_icon 	    (object)  	        Override 'prev' and/or 'next' icon html

 ## Date Events
-You are able to add date events by using a AJAX request with JSON data.
+You are able to add date events by using an AJAX request with JSON data.

 ```$("#my-calendar").zabuto_calendar( { ajax: { url: "{YOUR_URL}" } } );```